deomaius/reddbot-telegram/README.md

 * Download the git
 `git clone https://github.com/samgos/reddbot-telegram`

 * Setup a bot with the user @BotFather through PM on Telegram, after going through a setup you will be given a bot token.
-Edit the command.py file and replace the parameter 'TOKEN' with the one you just recieved.
+Edit the command.py file and replace the parameter 'BOT_TOKEN' with the one you just recieved.

 *  Run the script
 `python3 command.py`